Bobbi Gibb: Media and honors

 Gibb received the 2009 Tufts University Athletics Distinguished Achievement Award and was inducted into The Sports Museum of New England Hall of Fame in 2011.
 Her Special Achievement Award was presented by Joan Benoit Samuelson at the Sports Museum's 10th Annual "The Tradition" on June 28, 2011.

-Art and Writing
+Art and writing

 She pursues a career in art and writes on a wide range of topics including economics, spirituality, the nature of natural systems, and the phenomenon of subjective experience.
 Recently she joined the Cecil B. Day Neuromuscular Laboratory as an associate working to find the causes of and cures for neurodegenerative diseases, specifically amyotrophic lateral sclerosis.

 Personal life

-In 1962, while hitchhiking, she met a middle-distance runner coming back from blueberry picking in Nova Scotia, a fellow classmate at Tufts named William Bingay, who would later enlist in the United States Navy and become her husband.
-They married on February 5, 1966, in California.
+In 1962, while hitchhiking, she met a middle-distance runner coming back from blueberry picking in Maine, a fellow classmate at Tufts named William Bingay, who would later enlist in the United States Navy and become her husband.
+They married on February 5, 1966, in California (later annulled).

 She divides her time between San Diego and Boston.